forittik/promo_sensei_slackbot/README.md

 Command Handling: Listens for the /promosensei slash command and dispatches to the appropriate RAG query functions based on the command's arguments.

 Initial Data Ingestion: On startup, if the FAISS database is empty, it attempts to run the scraper and ingest data.
-If scraping fails, it falls back to ingesting a set of predefined dummy offers to ensure basic functionality.
+If scraping fails, it falls back to ingesting a set of predefined dummy offers.

 CLI Fallback: If Slack tokens are not configured or the Slack connection fails, the bot automatically falls back to a command-line interface (CLI) chatbot for continued testing and interaction.